lagom/lagom/docs/manual/guide/devmode/detailedTopics/KafkaServer.md

 ## Disable it

-You can disable the embedded Cassandra server by adding the following in your build.
+You can disable the embedded Kafka server by adding the following in your build.

 In the Maven root project pom: